Dave Roberts (third baseman): 1973: First Chance

 Playing with the Triple-A Hawaii Islanders, Roberts hit .375 in 22 games.
 Meanwhile, Hilton, who had started the year at third base, was batting .208.
 Hilton was returned to the minor leagues and replaced by Roberts, who was the regular third baseman the rest of the season.
 Roberts responded with what would be the best offensive season of his career, as he posted career highs in batting average (.286), home runs (21) and runs batted in (64) as well as several other categories.

 1974: Breakdown

 Roberts remained the Padres' starter at third base in 1974, but struggled out of the gate.
 He batted just .194 in April without a homer.
-It got worse in May, as he batted .163.
+It got worse in May, when he batted .163.
 Although he finally hit his first home run of the year on May 13, he had just seven extra base hits and seven RBI through the first two months.
 On July 21, batting just .178 in 88 games, Roberts lost his starting job, as he was once again replaced by Dave Hilton.
 Things did not get any better, as Roberts batted .095 the rest of the way without an RBI to finish the season with a .167 average.